ronbSpino/TextFit/README.md

 ## Usage TextfitLimiter

-Import and use the `TextfitManager` component in your Vue components:
+In all places where you want to fit text elements dynamically, use the `TextfitLimiter` component instead with the following implementation.

 ```javascript
 import { TextfitLimiter } from "textfit-spino";